 I will never forget the first time my kids watched a whole movie at home and calmly sat through the entire thing.
 It was as if the heavens opened up and gave me a HUGE BREAK; it was truly a milestone.
 Finally – we had another entertainment option aside from playing with stuffies together!

 Then we gradually evolved into Friday night movie nights, with snacks, of course!~ As they got older, the snacks got a little more sophisticated and they graduated to actual appetizers.
-And since we tried to keep it on the healthier side (not just chips), these Buffalo Chicken Stuffed Mini Peppers (with leftover rotisserie chicken) became a movie night staple.
+And since we tried to keep it on the healthier side (not just chips), these Buffalo Chicken Stuffed Mini Peppers became a movie night staple.
+The bonus is that they are Weight Watchers friendly at only 1 WW point on the blue plan!

-These are one of my absolute favorite Weight Watchers appetizers @ only 2 WW fsp’s each!
-They are quick, easy, kid-friendly, healthy and use up leftover rotisserie chicken.
+These healthy stuffed peppers are one of my absolute favorite Weight Watchers appetizers!
+They are quick, easy, kid-friendly, healthy and use canned chicken breast.
 Mini stuffed peppers are also a colorful, fun and yummy way to meet your veggie quota!
 And they are perfect for bringing along to a potluck, book club or enjoying on movie night, of course.
 Added bonus: they can easily be made in advance and reheated.

 Fortunately as my kids grew into movies, the calibre of writing (including the adult inside jokes) also evolved, unlike so many of the pre-teen sitcoms they watch these days.